- Best Black Friday & Cyber Monday Diamond Deals and Jewelry Deals - November 24, 2022

 Bixbite is an elegant red, that more commonly can be identified as maroon, Beryl that is as stunning as it is timeless.

-Emerald is an impressive forest green gemstone and the most popular Beryl.
+Emerald is an impressive forest green gemstone and the most popular Beryl, perfect for gemstone engagement rings.

 Goshenite is a mesmerizing colorless gemstone whose impressive luster and clarity have given it the title “mother of gemstones”.